darrylo/GW2EventExplorer/README.md

   but even this causes a slow process growth.
 It's recommended that you restart this script at least once a day.

+* When the events are refreshed, the window is redrawn and the view moved back to the top.
+If you've scrolled down, you lose your position.

 TODO
 ----